hoho/conkitty/README.md

 There is a Conkitty syntax highlighting plugin for JetBrains products (IntelliJ IDEA, WebStorm, PhpStorm and so on).
-It is available from [official plugin repository](http://plugins.jetbrains.com/plugin/7348) *(WARNING, it will be a few days before I publish plugin for current 0.5.x version, current one is obsolete)*.
+It is available from [official plugin repository](http://plugins.jetbrains.com/plugin/7348) *(WARNING, it will be a few days before I publish plugin for 0.5.x version, current one is obsolete)*.

 ```html
 <html>